Explore this Section

 Dorothy Hodgkin Building

 Dorothy Mary Hodgkin, OM, FRS (1910-1994) was a British chemist, credited with the development of protein crystallography.
 She advanced the technique of X-ray crystallography, a method used to determine the three dimensional structures of biomolecules.
 Among her most influential discoveries are the confirmation of the structure of penicillin that Ernst Boris Chain and Edward Abraham had previously surmised, and then the structure of vitamin B12, for which she was awarded the Nobel Prize in Chemistry in 1964.
 She is regarded as one of the pioneer scientists in the field of X-ray crystallography studies of biomolecules.
+She was only the third woman to achieve a distinction in Chemistry from the University of Oxford and she taught Prime Minister Margaret Thatcher who installed a portrait of her in Downing Street in 1980s - even though Professor Hodgkin was an open Labour supporter.

-The building was originally built to house the Department of Physics.
+This building was originally built to house the Department of Physics.
 After Professor Dorothy Hodgkin had visited Keele on March 22, 1988 the main lecture theatre in the building was named after her.
 Luke Hodgkin, eldest son of the late Professor, visited the University in May 2002 with other members of the Hodgkin family to unveil a plaque officially naming the entire Dorothy Hodgkin Building in honour of his mother.

 Photo left: After a major refurbishment in 2015 - Dorothy Hodgkin Building